-Wong has sung operatic and musical roles including the Superintendent Budd and Bottom in Britten’s Albert Herring and A Midsummer Night’s Dream, Ariodate in Handel’s Serse, Frère Laurent and Le Duc in Gounod’s Roméo et Juliette, Zuniga in Bizet’s Carmen, Barone Trombonok in Rossini’s Il Viaggio a Reims, Colline and Benoit in Puccini’s La Bohème, Don Alfonso in Mozart’s Così fan tutte, Geppetto in Valtinoni’s Pinocchio, and Javert in Les Misérables, among others.
-He also sang in the Hong Kong Arts Festival’s world premiere productions of Dr. Chan Hing Yan’s Heart of Coral (Lu Xun) and Datong (Kang You Wei), and Jeffrey Ching’s Before Brabant (King Oryant/Markes).
-His concert and oratorio repertoire include Bach’s St. John Passion and St. Matthew Passion, Beethoven’s Symphony No. 9, Brahms’ Ein Deutsches Requiem, Faurè’s Requiem, Mahler’s Symphony No. 8 “Symphony of a Thousand”, Mendelssohn’s Elijah, Mozart’s Requiem, Puccini’s Messa di Gloria, among others.
+Bass-baritone and conductor Apollo Wong has sung operatic and musical roles including the Superintendent Budd and Bottom in Britten’s Albert Herring and A Midsummer Night’s Dream, Ariodate in Handel’s Serse, Frère Laurent in Gounod’s Roméo et Juliette, Zuniga in Bizet’s Carmen, Barone Trombonok in Rossini’s Il Viaggio a Reims, Colline and Simone in Puccini’s La Bohème and Gianni Schicchi, Don Alfonso in Mozart’s Così fan tutte, Geppetto in Valtinoni’s Pinocchio, and Javert in Les Misérables, among others.
+He also sang in the world premiere productions of Chan Hing Yan’s Ghost Love (Moonlight), Heart of Coral (Lu Xun) and Datong (Kang You Wei), and Jeffrey Ching’s Before Brabant (King Oryant/Markes).
+Amongst his concert and oratorio repertoire, he has notably both sung the bass solo and conducted Mahler’s Symphony No. 8 “Symphony of a Thousand”.
+Other bass solo repertoire include Bach’s St. John Passion and St. Matthew Passion, Beethoven’s Symphony No. 9, Brahms’ Ein Deutsches Requiem, Faurè’s Requiem, Mozart’s Requiem, Puccini’s Messa di Gloria, among others.
 He has sung under conductors such as Paolo Olmi, Renato Palumbo, Joseph Rescigno, Helmuth Rilling and Francois-Xavier Roth.

 Being an active conductor, Wong has conducted the Hong Kong Philharmonic Orchestra and also worked as Music Director of the Hong Kong Youth Choir and the Opera Hong Kong Children’s Chorus.
-He is currently Music Director of The Learners Chorus and The Learners Orchestra.
-Major works conducted include Magnificat by Bach and Rutter, Brahms’ Ein Deutsches Requiem and Schicksalslied, Lully’s Te Deum, Mahler’s Symphony No. 2 “Resurrection” and Symphony No. 8 “Symphony of a Thousand”, Mozart’s Great Mass in C Minor and Requiem, Poulenc’s Gloria, Prokofiev’s Alexander Nevsky, Rachmaninoff’s The Bells, Rossini’s Messa di Gloria and Stabat Mater, Tallis’ Spem in Alium, and Verdi’s Messa da Requiem and Quattro pezzi sacri.
+He is currently Music Director of The Learners Chorus and The Learners Orchestra, and conductor of the Senior Choirs at Hong Kong Children’s Choir and St. Paul’s Co-educational College.
+Being recognized as an inspiring chorus and orchestral builder, from community to professional ensembles, he has brought a great variety of both choral and symphonic music to the public, such as Magnificat by Bach and Rutter, Brahms’ Ein Deutsches Requiem and Schicksalslied, Lauridsen’s Les Chansons des Roses and Lux Aeterna, Lully’s Te Deum, Mahler’s Symphony No. 2 “Resurrection”, Mendelssohn’s Lobgesang, Mozart’s Great Mass in C Minor and Requiem, Pärt’s Credo, Poulenc’s Gloria, Prokofiev’s Alexander Nevsky, Rachmaninoff’s The Bells, Rossini’s Messa di Gloria and Stabat Mater, Tallis’ Spem in Alium, and Verdi’s Messa da Requiem and Quattro pezzi sacri.